jp213/Movie-Clustering/README.md

 # Movie-Clustering
-Movie clustering / recommender system (unsupervised learning)
+Thinkful Unsupervised Learning Capstone

-This research project was completed for Thinkful's Data Science Flex program as an Unsupervised Learning Capstone.
+This is my unsupervised learning research project for Thinkful's Data Science Flex boot camp.
 The models, in essence, are the basis of movie recommender systems.

+Research Goals:
+1. Identify similar movies based on movie characteristics.
+2. Choose a preferred model based on feature selection, dimensionality reduction, and clustering algorithm.

 Cluster visualization and analysis requires extensive plotting, much of it in 3-D. Cell outputs had to be cleared to prevent exceeding GitHub's file size limit.
 Please be sure to install any requisite libraries before running this notebook.